dimkastan/torch-mobilenet/README.md

-Please feel free to contact me for any suggestions.
+Please feel free to contact me for any comments or suggestions.